Hour25/public/README.md

 # public
-Publish document for public use
+Publish documents for public use